climategamechanger/curriculum/src/morea/land/module-land.md

 morea_sort_order: 30
 ---

-How climate change will impact on land masses.
+How climate change is predicted to impact on land masses.